mistersingh179/bw-dashboard/README.md

   - for every webpage, get all campaigns with same category and build scored campaigns
   - don't build scored campaign if already there.
   - when request comes in we will get webpage -> scoredCampaigns -> campaigns (filter campaigns whose category is not blank and is not same as that of webpage).
-- paginate webpages and setup pattern for all pagination
-- backend should reject api calls from front end where params are undefined.
-- we need page's category & a category selection on campaign
 - shall we score all campaigns or only ones which match category
 - on webpage's detail page show its category & the campaigns category showing that it won't run
 - show campaigns of matching category separate from campaigns which are not matching